-Although Eve Belle and I live in the same city, we do not live within the same five-kilometre distance.
-Therefore, the lockdown restrictions have demanded a Zoom call, and we find ourselves talking to each other through a grainy video on our computers.
+Although Eve Belle and I live in the same city, we do not live within the same five-kilometre distance, and lockdown restrictions have demanded a Zoom call.
 Thankfully, Belle’s charm easily translates through a WiFi connection.

-There’s been a tangible shift in Belle’s career – she released her debut album, In Between Moments, last October to great critical acclaim, she has been named as one of Hot Press’ Hot for 2021 artists, and has been a part of the Other Voices #Courage series.
+There’s been a tangible shift in the artist’s career – she released her debut album, In Between Moments, last October to great critical acclaim, she has been named as one of Hot Press’ Hot for 2021 artists, and has been a part of the Other Voices #Courage series.

-Releasing her debut album during a global pandemic could not have been an easy choice – with touring off the table, it’s harder than ever to promote your music.
+Releasing her debut album during a global pandemic cannot have been an easy choice – with touring off the table, it’s harder than ever to promote your music.

 “If I had waited for the right moment, four months on, I’d still be waiting, so I just decided to make the right moment,” she tells me.

-In-lieu of the stage, Belle has been diligently performing over Instagram live – a platform many musicians have relied on during the pandemic.
-These virtual performances offer “a nice in-between” and give her an opportunity to connect with her fans.
-When I tell her I once heard another musician describe them as the fat-free version of gigging, she laughs and says “that sounds about right”.
+In-lieu of the stage, Belle diligently performed over Instagram live – a platform many musicians have relied on during the pandemic.
+When I tell her I once heard another musician describe it as the fat-free version of gigging, she laughs and says “that sounds about right”.

 Performing as part of the Other Voices #Courage series alongside Neil Hannon and Cathy Davey gave her a chance to escape the virtual world.
 “It was the first time I’d gotten to do anything resembling a gig since March.
 So, I was literally beside myself to be at anything even remotely in the shape of a gig,” she says.

-Other Voices has been a constant in Belle’s career – performing on the Other Voices stage at Electric Picnic when she was 16, and then playing the musical trail in Dingle a few years later.
-“It was a lovely way to continue the trajectory of that, and all the #Courage shows were really beautiful, so it was definitely close to my heart to be back,” she says.
+Other Voices has been a constant in Belle’s career – performing on the Other Voices stage at Electric Picnic when she was 16, and then playing the musical trail in Dingle later.
+“It was a lovely way to continue the trajectory of that, so it was definitely close to my heart to be back,” she says.

 “I wanted to be in emo bands in school, but my mum said no. I’m very glad she said no – I would’ve absolutely wrecked my voice, but at the time I was like ‘oh my god, why are you doing this to me?!’”
 She laughs.

-When it comes to writing, Belle’s lyric-driven style comes naturally to her, holding on to her emo roots by writing what she calls “sad bops”.
+Belle’s lyric-driven songwriting style comes naturally to her – holding on to her emo roots by writing what she calls “sad bops”.

-She tells me about her first forays into song-writing, “I remember, I was like 13, and went to some event where I saw a boy I liked.
-He didn’t want to talk to me, so I went home and wrote a song about it as if it was the end of the world.”
+“I remember, I was like 13, and went to some event where I saw a boy I liked.
+He didn’t want to talk to me, so I went home and wrote a song about it as if it was the end of the world.

 “I’ve changed in no way – everything that happens to me I write a song about… But it was cringier and worse back then,” she laughs.